rstens/docs/README.md

 -   Decision logging in RIDAL: Requires dependencies check

--   Have system admin in Jira for Team - requested
+-   Have system admin in ZenHub for Team - requested

 -   Define User Story Priority